OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-16.md

 ## 2 Kings 16:16

-So Uriah the priest did everything just as King Ahaz commanded.
+So Uriah the priest carried out all that King Ahaz instructed.

 ---